Glad you got to see the show!

 Take the stage yourself!

 Whether you’re a beginner or have a ton of roles behind you, the Conservatory is a way to get world-class pre-professional theatre training right here in Louisville!
-And with a full range of Summer Camps, including several for Pre-K to 13 years old that venture to the world of the Wizard of Oz, there’s no need to wait until September to enroll.
+Classes are available throughout the school year and camps run throughout summer.

 - all levels of experience